 The United States plays host to some of the world's most headline-grabbing festivals, but the biggest event, welcoming 3million revelers each year, takes place in Europe.
-(Coachella doesn't even crack the top 10, and Austin City Limits isn't even on the list.)
+(Coachella doesn't even crack the top 10.)

 We've crunched the numbers to determine the biggest music festivals on Earth.
 Read on (and rock on) to discover if your favorite event made the cut.

 Fun fact: The festival has grown very quickly in popularity; its first year in 2003 welcomed just 300 attendees.

 Note: All attendance data came from 2018 and 2019 numbers before the pandemic halted large-scale events.